Distracted Driving Statistics and Facts

 Studies of rideshare and delivery drivers show that gig workers are four times more likely to use apps while driving than other drivers.
 Three-quarters report using phones for work tasks while driving.
 Surveys show 79% of delivery drivers report near-misses due to distraction, and more than one-third report at least one work-related crash.
 Because many gig drivers are classified as independent contractors, they often lack workers' compensation coverage.
 This shifts more crash-related costs to their auto and commercial policies.

-These trends have fueled interest in rideshare coverage, commercial auto policies for small businesses and usage-based insurance that rewards safer driving behavior.
+Those trends have driven demand for rideshare coverage, commercial auto policies for small businesses and usage-based insurance that rewards safer driving.

 Distracted Driving vs. Drunk Driving

-People often search distracted driving vs. drunk driving statistics to compare these risks.
+Distracted driving and drunk driving statistics are often compared, though the two risks differ in scale and frequency.
 National Security Council (NSC) data show that alcohol-impaired driving causes more deaths than distraction, but distraction is more widespread in everyday driving and is often underreported in crash data.
-CDC and safety research emphasize that both alcohol and distraction reduce reaction time and attention, but distraction is often normalized because phone use and multitasking are common outside the car.
+CDC and safety research show that alcohol and distraction both reduce reaction time and attention, but distraction is often normalized because phone use and multitasking are common outside the car.

-Together, these statistics show that while drunk driving is deadlier per crash, reducing distraction could prevent many everyday crashes that add up to substantial human and economic costs.
-Drivers can access resources on distraction prevention through their insurance providers and state Department of Motor Vehicles (DMV) websites.
+Drunk driving is deadlier per crash, but reducing distraction could prevent many everyday crashes that add up to substantial human and economic costs.
+Resources on distraction prevention are available through insurance providers and state Department of Motor Vehicles (DMV) websites.

 About Nathan Paulus